shibatch/oomstaller/README.md

 good way to know the best number of CPU cores to use beforehand.

-This tool monitors the memory usage of each process when performing a build, and suspends processes as necessary to prevent swapping from occurring.
+This tool monitors the memory usage of each process when performing a build, and suspends processes as necessary to prevent swap thrashing from occurring.
 This allows you to build using all CPU cores without worrying about swap thrashing.